yuanz03/tp/docs/UserGuide.md

 **Tips:**
 * You can edit multiple fields at once (e.g., both phone and email).
 * To remove all tags, use `t/` without any tag names after it.
+* Edit accepts a combination of unchanged and updated fields, provided that the entered values meet the stated requirements.
+It will update only the fields that differ.
+However, it does not allow all fields to be unchanged.
 </box>

 **Examples:**
-* `edit pl/John Doe p/91234567 e/johndoe@example.com` - Updates phone and email
+1. `edit pl/John Doe p/91234567 e/johndoe@example.com` - Updates phone and email
-* `edit pl/John Doe n/Betsy Crower t/` - Renames player and removes all tags
+2. `edit pl/John Doe n/Betsy Crower t/` - Renames player and removes all tags
-* `edit pl/John Doe tm/U18 t/captain t/veteran` - Moves to U18 team and adds tags
+3. `edit pl/John Doe tm/U18 t/captain t/veteran` - Moves to U18 team and adds tags

 <box type="info" seamless>

-**Expected output:** "Edited Player: John Doe; Phone: 91234567; Email: johndoe@example.com; Address: John street, block 123, #01-01; Team: U16; Injuries: [FIT]; Tags: "
+**Expected success message** (Example 1): "Edited Player: John Doe; Phone: 91234567; Email: johndoe@example.com; Address: John street, block 123, #01-01; Team: U16; Position: LW; Injury: FIT; Captain Status: Active; Tags: ;"

-The player card will immediately reflect all changes.
+**Expected behaviour:** The player card will immediately display all newly updated field changes.

 ![edit message](images/editResult.png)
 </box>